-Even though a relationship is a duo-dance, making things better almost always starts with just one person taking a solo leap.
+Even though a relationship is a duo-dance, making things better or even fixing stubborn problems starts with just one person taking a solo leap.

 More importantly, a huge portion of relationship work is about what each person is doing inside themselves, especially during a difficult conversation.